 He has 20 years of experience, working in range of industries at various scales and in different countries; both as a consultant, and as a technical industrial designer and project manager in innovation and the circular economy within companies.
 Tom mixes the hands-on of R&D and research, with the co-ordination of projects and groups, helping to define and track its course through to reaching collective objectives.

 Tom is a generalist specialist - as a systemic designer, he has studied in various fields, and brings a holistic and integrative approach to projects.
 With solid understanding of living-systems, economics, and production systems of various forms, he thrives working with all types of specialists, whilst supporting the bridging and translation between them and lay-persons.

-From this systemic approach, he is able to draw on his broad technical skills, tools/methods, knowledge, and community-of-practice, to support students, consultants, entrepreneurs and managers (industrial or agricultural).
-Helping them develop innovative and regenerative solutions, inspired by nature, right across the value chain, from material and energy sourcing, organisational design, and production, to the final products or services, and their delivery and relationship with customers.
+With his systemic approach, he is able to draw on his broad technical skills, tools/methods, knowledge, and community-of-practice, to support students, consultants, entrepreneurs and managers/directors.
+Helping them develop innovative and regenerative solutions, inspired by living systems, right across the value chain, and across sectors.

 Go to CV for more details.

 A system is an integrative whole, whose essential properties